dschwinler/PenasTeeSniper/README.md

 ## Configuration

-Update the following variables with your login credentials before running:
+Update the following variables with your login credentials and URL of website before running:

 ```python
 USERNAME = "your_email@example.com"